Durosanya/Globox_project_codes/technical_summary.md

 having sum(act.spent) is not null
 ;

-/** SQL query that returns:
+/**
-the user ID, the user’s country, the user’s gender, the user’s device type, the user’s test group, whether or not they converted (spent > $0), and how much they spent in total ($0+).
+Query that returns the user ID, the user’s country, the user’s gender, the user’s device type, the user’s test group, whether or not they converted (spent > $0), and how much they spent in total ($0+).
 This is the sample data used for the statistical test**/